mozilla/glean/docs/user/adding-glean-to-your-project.md

 ## Application-specific steps

-The following steps are required for Glean-using applications, but not libraries.
+The following steps are required for applications using the Glean SDK, but not libraries.

-### Initializing Glean
+### Initializing the Glean SDK

-Glean should only be initialized from the main application, not individual libraries.
+The Glean SDK should only be initialized from the main application, not individual libraries.
 If you are adding Glean support to a library, you can safely skip this section.

-Before any data collection can take place, Glean **must** be initialized from the application.
+Before any data collection can take place, the Glean SDK **must** be initialized from the application.
 An excellent place to perform this operation is within the `onCreate` method of the class that extends Android's `Application` class.

 ```Kotlin